jmackey-astro/pion-docs/docs/source/getting_started.rst

 The ``libsilo-dev`` library has a bug and doesn't work on ubuntu 18, but otherwise it is as for debian 9.

 1. Install system libraries for fits, sundials.
-2. Install local version of silo and boost.
+2. Install local version of silo, spdlog/fmt and boost.
+(TODO: add instructions/script for spdlog)
 3. Finally cmake is used to compile PION.

 *Note that this configuration has not been tested for some time and may no longer work.*